StephenDodd1/laissez-fit--client/README.md

 :left_speech_bubble:  - There is a comment component is to add a comment, while the comments component displays the comments of a chosen article.

-The endpoints to the API are users, tracking, articles and comments.
+:eight_spoked_asterisk:  - The endpoints to the API are users, tracking, articles and comments.

 ## Stack